 Even if your thyroid is in tip-top shape, remember that pregnancy is going to majorly stress it out, so adding supplements and eating foods that make your thyroid happy will ensure you and your baby thrive during your entire pregnancy, and will also reduce the risk of complications during birth.

-Before adding any of these supplements to your daily regimen, make sure to talk it over with your OBGYN.
+Before adding any of these supplements to your daily regimen, make sure to talk with your OBGYN.

 Start with a quality prenatal vitamin!
-My number one recommendation is the Prenatal Pro Essential Packets.
-These all-in-one prenatal packets contain potent levels of all necessary vitamins and minerals that play a part in the intricate processes of pregnancy, as well as various nutrients specific to thyroid function, including your prenatal multivitamin, a broad-spectrum multimineral and a high quality omega-3 fish oil.
+My number one recommendation is the Prenatal Pro Essentials Kit.
+This kit contains potent levels of all necessary vitamins and minerals that play a part in the intricate processes of pregnancy, as well as various nutrients specific to thyroid function, including your prenatal multivitamin, a broad-spectrum multimineral and a high quality omega-3 fish oil.
 They also include:

 In addition to the well-known standard foods pregnant women should avoid (like alcohol, caffeine, processed meats, etc.) you’ll want to also eliminate the following from your diet: gluten and refined grains, dairy, corn, soy, industrial vegetable oils, sugars and sweeteners, and all processed, refined, and genetically modified foods.